AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-54376-exception-shopping-cart-product-removed-from-shared-catalog.md

 ## Issue

-An exception happens on the shopping cart when a product is removed from the shared catalog after being added to the cart.
+An exception happens in the shopping cart when a product is removed from the [!UICONTROL shared catalog] after being added to the cart.

 <u>Steps to reproduce</u>: